stanly363/AI-Intrusion-Detection-System/README.md

 This is the fastest way to get started.

 1.  **Download the Model Files:**
-    Go to the **Releases** page of this GitHub repository.
+    Within this GitHub repository.
 Download the following three files from the latest release:
     * `ids_model.h5`
     * `scaler.gz`
     * `model_columns.pkl`